NicholasClooney/ansible-project-lighthouse/ansible-node-plan.md

 10. [ ] Assemble main playbook invoking roles in dependency order with handlers.
 11. [ ] Update `README.md` with run instructions and required secrets.
 12. [x] Add ansible-lint configuration and document lint workflow.
+13. [ ] Draft and publish running blog recap of the automation work.

 ## Plan Overview
 - Build an idempotent Ansible play that provisions a fresh Debian 13 droplet for the blog, proxy, and analytics stack, aligning with the documented migration plan while skipping any migration of existing data.